Expert Insights from Industry Leaders

 Celebrating Success

 The closing ceremony was a celebration of collaboration and achievement.
-Strand Directors shared their progress to date, while the Arts Strand emerged as the winners of the Arrowhead team challenges, recognised for their creativity, teamwork, and perseverance.
+Strand Directors shared their progress to date, while the Arts Strand emerged as the winners of the Arrowhead Skills team-building challenges, recognised for their creativity, teamwork, and perseverance.
 This brought a fitting close to two days of learning, inspiration, and growth.

 Preparing Future-Ready Leaders